 THE SPECTRUM OF ANGER

 Over the years, working with clients, I have come to perceive anger on a spectrum of energy vibration, with Healthy anger being in the middle/neutral point of that spectrum.

-Suppressed/Repressed anger is at least volatile end of the energy spectrum whilst Rage is at the most volatile end.
+Suppressed/Repressed anger is at the least volatile end of the anger energy spectrum whilst Rage is at the most volatile end.

 At the least volatile end of the anger spectrum, are many of us who have repressed or suppressed our anger for so long that it is no longer healthy.